 2. Morganite Vintage Estate Diamond

-For the right buyer, this one-of-a-kind morganite ring is going to shine bright (like a diamond!)
-The art deco styling of this vintage estate ring is evident.
+For the right buyer, this one-of-a-kind morganite ring is going to shine bright (like a diamond!).
+The art deco inspiration is evident in the geometric styling.

 3. Morganite and Diamond Cluster Ring